 People have been eating popcorn since the early 16th century.
-It is a classic snack that so many people adore.
+It's a snack with a long history, and one that so many people adore.
 In fact, some of the oldest ears of popcorn have been around for 4,000 years.

 Popcorn is inexpensive, easy to make, and tastes absolutely delicious.
 It is even pretty healthy.
 But have you ever thought about where those popcorn kernels come from?
 Where does the specific type of corn grow and how does it magically appear in our kitchen pantry, ready to eat?